Fagna

 • What causes the most stress for event planners?

-• What drivers and motivates event planners?
+• What drives and motivates event planners?

 • What are the greatest risks to the event budget?